Pixelated-Grunt/XDF-Actions/README.md

 ### To Do
 - Add backpacks content in vehicles
 - Inventories for containers
-- UI for applying saved player states to any in game players and better visualaise saved data
+- UI for applying saved player states to any in game players and better visualise saved data
 - Handle spawn-in entities e.g. via Zeus (very low priority)

 ## XDF ERV